 Paola Iovene | 2015-2021

 Associate Professor in Chinese Literature, East Asian Languages and Civilizations; Director of Undergraduate Studies

 Paola Iovene’s work focuses on twentieth and twenty-first century Chinese literature and film.
 Her areas of research include contemporary Chinese fiction and criticism; popular science; conceptions of Chinese realism, modernism, and avant-garde; the translation of foreign literature in socialist China; narrative temporality in fiction and film; late 1940s cinema; opera film; and post-1989 Chinese independent documentary film.
 Professor Iovene is working on several projects, including a book tentatively titled Precarious Testimony: The Poetics of Presence in Chinese Independent Documentary Film.

-Kenneth Pomeranz | 2013-2019
+Kenneth Pomeranz | 2013-2022

 University Professor of Modern Chinese History and in the College, Department of History

 The work of Kenneth Pomeranz focuses mostly on China, though he is also very interested in comparative and world history.
 Most of his research is in social, economic, and environmental history, though he has also worked on state formation, imperialism, religion, gender, and other topics.
 His publications include The Great Divergence: China, Europe, and the Making of the Modern World Economy (2000), which won the John K. Fairbank Prize from the AHA, and The Making of a Hinterland: State, Society and Economy in Inland North China, 1853‑1937 (1993), which also won the Fairbank Prize.